schrht/Cloud_Test/README.md

 # Cloud_Test

-Cloud_Test is the simple test suites to perform my AWS test.
+Cloud_Test is a testing tool with very simple test suites.
+It can be used on AWS.

 # Screenshot